-Proposed leverage must be directly related to the proposed CDBG Community Revitalization project.
+Leverage is not a threshold requirement or a scored area under the CDBG W/W Engineering set-aside.
+However, all leverage must be documented and verifiable.
+Proposed leverage must be directly related to the proposed CDBG W/W Engineering project.
 Leverage may consist of cash or in-kind contributions.
-This leverage may consist of cash or in-kind contributions.
-However, ONLY cash-based leverage will be subject to receiving application points.
 Cash includes other federal/state grants and loans and capital improvement funds set-aside for a specified purpose in the municipal and/or county budget.
-Cash also includes the fair market value of land, building, or materials portion of infrastructure improvements.
+Cash also includes fair market value of land, building, or materials portion of infrastructure improvements.
 In-kind includes the value of force account labor, voluntary labor (\$10.00 per hour) or the services and supplies provided by another local entity.

-Activity Delivery costs may be donated as "in-kind" leverage.
-However, the amount of activity delivery costs for CDBG Community Revitalization projects is established at 8% of the CDBG Community Revitalization award.
+Activity delivery costs may be donated as "in-kind" leverage.
+However, the amount of administrative costs for CDBG W/W Engineering projects is established at 8% of the CDBG W/W Engineering award.
 Therefore, any value of administrative services above that amount cannot be considered as leverage.